Umbral1013/python-pong/README.md

-# python-pong
+# simple-games
-A somewhat barebones Pong clone on Python
+A collection of simple games.